William Holmes (English cricketer)

 William Holmes (29 October 1885 – 6 December 1951) was an English cricketer.
 Holmes was a right-handed batsman who bowled right-arm medium pace.
-He was born at Eastwood, Nottinghamshire.
+He was born in Eastwood, Nottinghamshire.

 Holmes made two first-class appearances for Nottinghamshire at Trent Bridge in the 1919 County Championship against Yorkshire and Lancashire.
 He scored a total of 33 runs in his two matches, at an average of 16.50 and a high score of 19.
-With the ball he took 4 wickets at a bowling average of 26.25, with best figures of 2/50.
+In bowling, he took 4 wickets at a bowling average of 26.25, with best figures of 2/50.

-He died at Doncaster, Yorkshire on 6 December 1951.
+He died in Doncaster, Yorkshire on 6 December 1951.